provenance-io/provenance/CONTRIBUTING.md

 - All commits must be signed.
 - It must be up-to-date with `main`.
 - It must be approved by two or more maintainers.
-- It must must pass all required Github action checks.
+- It must pass all required Github action checks.

 The following are encouraged and may sometimes be required:
 - All Github action checks pass (even the non-required ones).